How to Set Up Google Business Profile

 What is Google Business Profile?

-With "Google Business profile", formerly known as Google My Business (GMB), your company can be found by potential customers free of charge and even without your own website using the classic Google web search or Maps.
+With "Google Business profile, (formerly known as Google My Business, or GMB), your company can be found by potential customers free of charge and even without your own website using the classic Google web search or Maps.

 Put simply, it's like a digital business card placed in the central of an important conference.
 With this you can: